JetBrains/teamcity-sdk-docs/topics/extending-highlighting-for-web-diff-view.md

-After the compilation we'll have a java class PropertiesHighlighter implementing ExplicitStateHighlighter interface.
+After compilation we'll have the java class `PropertiesHighlighter` implementing the `ExplicitStateHighlighter` interface.
 If the previous steps are done right, you won't need to modify this file by hand.